visualjournalist/visualjournalist.github.io/_posts/2019-08-07-animating-shoura-documentary-experiment-in-reconciliation.md

 Shoura is a town in northern Iraq.
 Now that the Islamic State has been forced out of the town, the community is trying to figure out how to have pro-ISIS families coexist peacefully side-by-side with the victims of ISIS brutality.

 VOA's Middle East correspondent Heather Murdock led a small team on the ground, interviewing, filming and  returning to the town multiple times over the course of a year.
 Ultimately she focused on a handful of interview subjects and wove their stories of sometimes explosive tensions into a 25-minute documentary.
-Because many of the stories are highly personal and weren't photographed or recorde, we decided to combine audio from their interviews with short animations to help illustrate the stories.
+Because many of the stories are highly personal and weren't photographed or recorded, we decided to combine audio from their interviews with short animations to help illustrate the stories.

 <div class="vj__grid__full">